axolotl-ai-cloud/axolotl/docs/cli.md

 The following conventions are enforced by the CLI unit tests in ``axolotl/tests/test_cli.py``:

 * All options must have help documentation with a length of at least 10, the best practice for this is to just use the decorator docstring so you don't end up writing it twice
-* The option must be present in ``axolotl/tests/fixtures/default_config.yaml``, this helps keep a "gold copy" of Axolotl configurations up to date as well as catching any copy/paste errors
+* The option must be present in ``axolotl/tests/fixtures/default_config.yaml``, this helps keep a "gold copy" of Axolotl configurations up to date as well as catch any copy/paste errors
 * Option names must be unique
 * Environment variables must be unique
 * Environment variables must have a ``AXOLOTL_`` prefix